 A few years ago, I joined a company as its first-ever User Experience Designer.
 I’d been hired to work out why its flagship product has stopped selling.

 On my first day, one of the developers introduced himself and shook my hand.
 ‘I’m so glad you’re here’ he said, ‘we’ve never had anyone design our software before’.

-Recognising that everyone who has input into your product is a designer is an important step to becoming a Product Manager who takes user-centred design seriously.
+Recognizing that everyone who has input into your product is a designer is an important step to becoming a Product Manager who takes user-centered design seriously.

 It also means that you can test ideas in their rawest form.
 Anything that can communicate the conceptual idea of your product is a design and worth testing – even if it wasn’t created by someone with the word Designer in their job title.

 There we have it.
 As someone with lots of experience of working with products and Product Managers from a UXer’s point of view, taking these on board will make you a more customer-focused Product Manager and help you to deliver products that your customers will love.

 Dan Healy (@danrhealy) is an award-winning Senior User Experience Designer and public speaker working at the cybersecurity company, Sophos.
 He’s been taming complex products for nearly 20 years.